Man killed by police after chase had history of violence in Johnstown region

 But the most serious charges, including aggravated assault, had to be dropped after multiple witnesses to the incident refused to testify, Somerset County Acting District Attorney Molly Metzgar said in an interview Friday.

-At least said they would not appear in the same courtroom as Pretlor, she said.
+At least, they said they would not appear in the same courtroom as Pretlor, she said.

 Online court records show Pretlor was still on probation for the crime Thursday in the lead-up to his final altercation with police.